Gerak Khas (Malaysian Army unit): Light blue lanyard

-Gerak Khas commandos wear a light blue lanyard, an honour bestowed upon them by their founders and instructors, the 40 Commando of Royal Marines.
-40 Commando RM was instrumental in training the first members of the Malaysian Special Service Unit in 1965.
-In Malaysia, all soldiers who have completed basic commando training at the Special Warfare Training Centre are awarded a light blue lanyard.
+Gerak Khas commandos wear a light blue lanyard, a mark of honour bestowed upon them by their founders and instructors, the 40 Commando of the Royal Marines.
+This tradition dates back to 1965, when 40 Commando RM was responsible for training Malaysia's first special forces unit, the Malaysian Special Service Unit (MSSU).
+In Malaysia, all soldiers who successfully complete the Basic Commando Course at the Special Warfare Training Centre are awarded this light blue lanyard.